neonxp/rutina/README.md

 Disabled by default.
 Use `r.With(rutina.WithErrChan())` to turn on.

-## Events and hooks
+## Lifecycle events

-Rutina has own simple lifecycle events system.
-You can subscribe your hooks on any of this events:
+Rutina has own simple lifecycle events:

 * `EventRoutineStart` - Fires when starts new routine
 * `EventRoutineStop` - Fires when routine stopped with any result